skip navigation

 3. preclude reception of an acceptable quality signal.

-Effective January 22, 1999, the Commission amended the rule so that it also applies to rental property where the renter has an exclusive use area, such as a balcony or patio.
-On October 25, 2000, the Commission further amended the rule so that it also will apply to customer-end antennas that receive and transmit fixed wireless signals.
+Effective January 22, 1999, the FCC amended the rule so that it also applies to rental property where the renter has an exclusive use area, such as a balcony or patio.
+On October 25, 2000, the FCC further amended the rule so that it also will apply to customer-end antennas that receive and transmit fixed wireless signals.

 National Environmental Policy Act (NEPA) Compliance